-We have several New York Times Bestsellers that talk about open relationships & non-monogamy and lesser known books that specialize on the swinging lifestyle.
+We have several New York Times Bestsellers that talk about open relationships & non-monogamy and lesser-known books that specialize in the swinging lifestyle.
 You can figure out what books would best help or entertain you.

 If you are looking for erotic literature, you should look elsewhere.
 These books might be discussing a very sexy topic, but they are more educational and insightful.
 This is not a list of romantic fiction.
 We have confidence you can find plenty of that without our help.